La Barkley Marathons, course mythique du Tennessee, incarne une vision libre et radicale de la course à pied, profondément liée à l’esprit Spiridon.

 Perhaps it takes a touch of madness to set off into the night, into the mud, into the silence of the woods, with the sole objective of not giving up too soon.

-Perhaps it takes a measure of faith to believe that at the end of exhaustion, there can be something more than just a ranking.
+Perhaps it takes a touch of faith to believe that at the end of exhaustion, something other than a ranking can remain.

-Perhaps it takes a touch of childlike wonder to agree to search for book pages in a forest, as if ultra-trail suddenly became a terrible, absurd, and magnificent treasure hunt.
+Perhaps it takes a touch of childhood to agree to search for book pages in a forest, as if ultra-trail suddenly became a terrible, absurd, and magnificent treasure hunt.

-At Spiridon, we love these stories because they transcend sport.
+At Spiridon, we love these stories because they go beyond sport.

 They speak of freedom.
 Of commitment.
 Of transmission.
-Of that fragile boundary between unreason and meaning.
+Of that fragile border between unreason and meaning.

 The Barkley is not for everyone.

-And perhaps that's precisely why it resonates with so many.
+And perhaps that is precisely why it resonates with many.

-Because deep down, everyone carries their Barkley somewhere.
+Because, deep down, everyone carries their Barkley somewhere.
 An intimate ordeal.
 An inner forest.
-A place where you can no longer cheat, where appearances fall away, where only the essential remains: to keep moving, just a little further.
+A place where you can no longer cheat, where appearances fall away, where only the essential remains: to keep moving forward, just a little further.

 That's why this photo naturally belongs here.